datasciencecampus/DSCA_graduate-programme_dev/week_03/03.business_insight_software/2.advanced/guidance.md

 # 2. Advanced Dashboard Help

-## 1. parliament_odata_feed.pbix

 To do this, you will need to be familiar with:

-- all content in the basic task
+- All content in the basic task
 - OData feeds
 - Relational database modelling
-- API queries, handling JSON
 - Conditional formatting
+- Card measures with basic DAX
+- Dashboard design - bookmarks, action buttons.